-In this paper we try to present a comparative study of FEC friendliness for multi-path routing patterns.
+In this paper we try to present a comparative study of FEC friendliness on various multi-path routing patterns.
 Single path routing, being too hostile, is excluded from our comparisons.

-As means achieving multi-path routing, we propose capillary routing.
+As means for achieving multi-path routing, we propose capillary routing.
 In capillary routing, the alternate paths are discovered by delegating the load of a single path route to other links.
 The load balance is reached by minimizing the upper bound value of the flow for all links.
 Capillary routing is built layer by layer, providing at each layer a multi-path routing suggestion, spreading across more links as the number of layer increases.
 The first layer is a simple multi-path routing representing a max-flow solution.
 Successive layers are obtained by recursively spreading the individual sub-flows of previous layers.
-With the capillarization of the routing, the communication uses the network more reliably employing more of its transmission capacities.
+With the capillarization of the routing, the communication uses the network more reliably employing more of alternative transmission capacities offered by the network topology.
 The last layer represents the complete capillary routing and, in contrast to shortest path or max-flow methods, has one unique solution for any given network.
-We present the capillary routing construction in section II.
+We present the capillary routing construction in section 2.

 To compare two multi-path routing suggestions, we are introducing a measure based on the satisfaction level of a realistic application employing end-to-end adaptive FEC.
 Adjustable FEC in real-time streaming was already proposed for implementation in practice by several other authors [16], [17], [8], [6] and [7].
 The end-to-end adaptive FEC mechanism is not aware of the underlying routing and is implemented entirely at the application level at the end nodes.
 By default, the sender is streaming the media with a constant FEC tolerating a certain packet loss rate.
 Packet loss rate is measured at the receiver and is constantly reported back to the sender.
 The sender increases the FEC overhead whenever the packet loss rate is about to exceed the tolerable limit.
-We use Adaptive Redundancy Overall Need (ARON), which represents the total amount of the adaptive redundancy required from the sender during the communication time, as a measure of the friendliness of the underlying network routing.
-The novelty brought by ARON, introduced in details in section III, is that a routing topology of any complexity can be rated by a single scalar value.
+For measuring the friendliness of a specific routing pattern we use Adaptive Redundancy Overall Need (ARON), which represents the total amount of the failure recovery adaptive redundancy required from the sender during the communication time.
+The novelty brought by ARON, introduced in details in section 3, is that a routing topology of any complexity can be rated by a single scalar value.

-In section IV, we evaluate the advantageousness of the capillarization by rating each layer of capillary routing with ARON.
+In section 4, we evaluate the advantageousness of the capillarization by rating each layer of capillary routing with ARON.
 Network samples for the measurements are obtained from a wireless random walk Mobile Ad-hoc Network (MANET) with hundreds of nodes.
-Our study has shown that for multi-path routing, significant improvement can be obtained by improving the basic path diversity provided by the first layer of the capillary routing (i.e. the max-flow solution).
+Our study has shown that for multi-path routing, significant improvement can be obtained by further improving the basic path diversity provided by the first layer of the capillary routing (i.e. by the max-flow solution).
 Multi-path routing, similarly to buffering, can substantially burst the efficiency of FEC.